 This class comprises statements about the provenance of instances of E70 Thing existing at the time of making the provenance statements.
 An instance of I10 Provenance Statement must contain propositions about the presence of the respective instances of E70 Thing in an event or spatiotemporal context of reference.
 Characteristically, it may pertain to the writing by a known author at a known or unknown date or place, or to the existence of the text known to some public, regardless of the truth of authorship.

-In case that only information objects exist describing the proper thing of interest, such as a photo, or photo of a photo, of a lost archaeological object, an instance of I10 Provenance Statement should contain or refer to the relevant chain of intermediate events transferring the information from the proper thing of interest up to the extant information objects taken into account.
+In case that only information objects exist describing the proper thing of interest, such as a photo, or photo of a photo, of a lost archaeological object, an instance of I10 Provenance Statement should contain the relevant chain of intermediate events transferring the information from the proper thing of interest up to the extant information objects taken into account, or refer to it.

-The property J20 is about provenance of can be used to link the instance of I10 Provenance Statement as a whole, with the proper thing of interest.
+The property J20 is about the provenance of can be used to link the instance of I10 Provenance Statement as a whole, with the proper thing of interest.
 It constitutes a constraint to the provenance statement that it must contain the description of the relevant context of reference, and, if applicable, to the relevant chain of intermediate events transferring the information.

 Examples:

 The statement: “The copy of Tacitus, Publius Cornelius.
 The Annals.
-Book 15 [15.6] at hands of Francesca Bologna from the British Museum in 2021 represents a text written by the ancient Roman historian, Publius Cornelius Tacitus.”
+Book 15 [15.6] at the hands of Francesca Bologna from the British Museum in 2021 represents a text written by the ancient Roman historian, Publius Cornelius Tacitus.”
 [This statement can be represented by a set of CRM compatible propositions]

-The statement: “The Latin content of the extant book De Vita Caesarum attributed to Gaius Suetonius Tranquillus was published in Rome 121 AD and not alienated in its propositional content by essential transcription errors until its currently known form.”
-[This statement can be represented by a set of CRM compatible propositions]
+The statement: “The Latin content of the extant book De Vita Caesarum attributed to Gaius Suetonius Tranquillus was published in Rome in 121 AD and its content has not been alienated in its current known form through transcription errors” [This statement can be represented by a set of CRM compatible propositions]

-The statement: “The exemplar of the Merchant of Venice, Quarto 1 (1600), owned by the British Library, shelf number BL C.34.k.22, was published 1600 AD by Thomas Hayes.”
+The statement: “The exemplar of the Merchant of Venice, Quarto 1 (1600), owned by the British Library, shelf number BL C.34.k.22, was published in 1600 AD by Thomas Hayes.”
 [This statement can be represented by a set of CRM compatible propositions]

 The statement: “The Nebra Sky Disc dates to the Early Bronze Age” (Pernicka et al. 2020).